Broadband and Internet outages

 How to contact Sky Broadband provider

 Sky heavily encourages customers to use the app or website for help with broadband problems.
-Their call centres “prioritise calls from customers who’ve already been online”3 so it probably will save you time if you can go through the diagnostics before ringing them.
+Its call centres prioritise calls from customers who’ve already been online, so it should save you time if you can go through the diagnostics before ringing them.
 (Obviously that’s not possible if you have no internet access at all.)

-Sky is part of Ofcom’s automatic compensation scheme - see above.
+Sky is part of Ofcom’s automatic compensation scheme.
+See above for more details.

 What to do if Virgin Media Broadband is down